ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 ### Accessibility

 -   Text, icons, and spinner are not interactive and cannot receive keyboard focus.
--   In group rows, the rendered icon/spinner will have `aria-hidden="true"` set because the label is displayed directly next to the icon.
+-   In group rows, the rendered icon/spinner will have `aria-hidden="true"` set because the text is displayed directly next to the icon.
 The icon/spinner is purely decorative, and it does not contain any additional information that needs to be available with a screen reader.
--   In table cells, if an icon/spinner is displayed with the label, the icon/spinner will have `aria-hidden="true"` set for the same reason explained for group rows above.
-However, if the label is not displayed, the icon/spinner will have a role of `img` and use the label as its `title` and `aria-label`.
+-   In table cells, if an icon/spinner is displayed with the text, the icon/spinner will have `aria-hidden="true"` set for the same reason explained for group rows above.
+However, if the text is not displayed, the icon/spinner will have a role of `img` and use the text as its `title` and `aria-label`.

 ### Globalization